-In April 2011 former editor of Advanced Carp Fishing Magazine and Carpworld Magazine, Martin Ford obtained a long term lease on the Woodsetts site and lake.
+In April 2011 former editor of Advanced Carp Fishing Magazine and Carpworld Magazine, Martin Ford obtained a long-term lease on the Woodsetts Quarry Pond site and lake.
 A life-long carp angler and keen to promote carp fishing in a natural environment, Martin has put into practice a management plan for the site.
 The whole site has undergone an extensive refurbishment, with much of the rubbish and debris cleared not only from the depths of the lake, but also the surrounding woodlands.
-Existing and new swims have been re-furbished and built with the angler in mind and offer comfortable fishing for short or long-stay fishing.
-There is also plenty of parking on the site in one of two main car parks, and in specific parking bays behind several of the new swims.
+The fishery is now operated as a Carp Night Syndicate, Carp & Pike Winter Syndicate and Day Ticket Fishery.
+Existing swims have been re-furbished and new ones built, with the angler very much in mind, and all offer comfortable fishing for short or long-stay sessions.
+There is also plenty of parking available at the site in one of two main car parks, and in specific parking bays in several of the swims.

 The whole site is a designated nature reserve and has a large area of woodland surrounding it.
 In the summer it is a haven for Grass Snakes and the main quarry wall is one of the biggest nesting sites in the North for Sand Martins, Swallows and Swifts.
 The site attracts photographers on a regular basis to capture images of King Fishers and the many varieties of Dragon Fly that visit the water.
-There is also a strong bat community and the woodland is home to badgers and foxes alike!
+There is also a strong bat community and the woodland is home to badgers and foxes and deer.

 The fishery is open from (7am Summer to 6pm) and (7am Winter to 4pm) for day ticket fishing for all species except pike (see pike rules).
-Day ticket anglers must book in using the telephone number given on this website the day before they wish to fish.
+Day ticket anglers must book in using the telephone number given on this website the day before they wish to fish, tickets can be purchased using Paypal.
 There is a gate at the main entrance that is opened and locked in accordance with fishing times.
 Pike fishing is only available between 1st October and the end of March and there is a night syndicate ticket in operation for carp anglers.

-The site is regularly patrolled by Bailiffs and EA Enforcement Officers, so please make sure you have a valid rod licence!
+The site is regularly patrolled by Bailiffs and EA Enforcement Officers, so please make sure you have a valid rod licence.
 There are a fair set of rules which anglers are asked to abide by.
 They have been put in place to protect not only the fish, but also the surrounding land.
 Night fishing is strictly limited to syndicate members and there is a current waiting list in operation (there is an application form for the night syndicate elsewhere on this website).
-Tickets and ticket prices are displayed on the notice board as you enter the site and also elsewhere on this web site, as are contact details if you have any questions you wish answered.
+Tickets and ticket prices are displayed on the notice board as you enter the site and elsewhere on this web site, as are contact details if you have any questions you wish answered.